Skip to Content

 Ask yourself why you want a tumbler.
 Is it just for the kids to stimulate their interest in STEM subjects, or are you a rockhound and want to go deeper into the hobby?
 Do you intend to turn your rockhounding into a small business sideline and sell your rocks, or is it just for personal pleasure?

 You get tiny, inexpensive rotary tumblers for kids to use.
 Then you get progressively more expensive, better quality, larger rotary tumblers for rockhounds, serious collectors, and professionals.
-If you’re a beginner, starting with a small rotary tumbler that’s well-made and will last a long time is best.
+If you’re a beginner, starting with a small rotary tumbler that’s well-made and lasts long is best.

 Vibratory tumblers are more expensive than rotary ones and use a bowl instead of a barrel.
-Instead of tumbling the rocks, a vibratory tumbler shakes them around inside the bowl.
-They work faster than rotary tumblers, but it takes a bit more time to get the hang of them.
+Instead of tumbling the rocks, a vibratory tumbler shakes them inside the bowl.
+They work faster than rotary tumblers, but getting the hang of them takes a bit more time.

 If you don’t have any urgency and don’t process a lot of rocks, you wouldn’t need a large tumbler that can do heavy loads.
-In fact, most hobbyists start with a small rotary tumbler because they don’t take up much space, don’t cost much to run, and are inexpensive.
+Most hobbyists start with a small rotary tumbler because they don’t take up much space, don’t cost much to run, and are inexpensive.

 How big are the rocks you want to tumble?
 A small tumbler barrel can’t accommodate large rocks.
 A general rule is that the largest rock you put in the barrel should be less than half a barrel’s diameter.

 The size of a tumbler is given in weight.
-For hobbyists and beginners, the most common size is a three- or four-pound rotary tumbler.
+For hobbyists and beginners, a three- or four-pound rotary tumbler is the most common size.
 A three-pound tumbler will take two pounds of rocks and one pound of polishing grit and water.

-Tumblers come in different sizes, depending on the number and size of rocks they can tumble.
+Tumblers come in different sizes, depending on how many rocks they can tumble.
 A three- or four-pound rotary tumbler may be too small for people passionately into rock polishing.
 They may need a six or twelve-pound tumbler to process all the rocks they collect.

-The rotary tumbler must always be run at total capacity, which means that you should fill the barrel to around sixty-five or seventy-five percent with rocks and the rest with grit and water.
+The rotary tumbler must always be run at total capacity, meaning you should fill the barrel to around sixty-five or seventy-five percent with rocks and the rest with grit and water.

 If you only fill the barrel with fifty percent rocks, you must make up the rest with grit and water.
 This might not have the best results because there is too much grit around the rocks.